What is Brahman? How Can Formless Consciousness Be Known? (109)

 • SUBTLE: And mind perceives memories, pain, pleasure, emotions (closeness, injustice), thoughts, intuition.

-• Both cases are perceptible (pin-point-able).
+• Both gross/subtle are perceptible (pin-point-able).
 Not so with Avyakta.
-Can’t be turned into an individual object of knowledge.
+Can’t be turned into any knowable object.

 • Acintayam: